IT Architecture

 The architect needs to detail this architecture at a logical and physical level so we know what the actual impact is on existing IT systems (applications, databases, networks, etc..).

 In practice an IT architecture does not consist of only 3 IT concepts.
-It normally consists of at least 10 domains, 100 functions, 100 services, 100 capabilities and 100 IT concepts, principles and patterns.
-Every concept gives the enterprise one or more IT capabilities and is implemented in or more IT functions and is provided to actors via one or more IT services.
+It normally consists of at least 10 domains, 100 functions, 100 services, 100 capabilities, and 100 IT concepts, principles, and patterns.
+Every concept gives the enterprise one or more IT capabilities, and it is implemented in one or more IT functions and is provided to actors via one or more IT services.

 Creating an IT architecture is a Hard Job to do